-The following image indicates the location of the battery and provides a visual representation of the installation procedure.
+The figure indicates the location of the 4-cell battery and provides a visual representation of the installation procedure.

 - 1. Place the battery on the palm-rest and keyboard assembly. - 2.
 Align the screw holes on the battery with the screw holes on the palm-rest and keyboard assembly. - 3.
-Replace the five screws (M2x3) that secure the battery to the palm-rest and keyboard assembly. - 4.
+Install the five screws (M2x3) that secure the 4-cell battery to the palm-rest and keyboard assembly. - 4.
 Connect the battery cable to the system board and adhere the tape that secures the battery cable to the system board.

 - 1. Install the base cover. - 2.
-Follow the procedure in after working inside your computer.
+Follow the procedure in After working inside your computer.